-COUNT I Negligence (On Behalf of Plaintiff and the Class)
+COUNT I Negligence

+(On Behalf of Plaintiff and the Class)
-170. Plaintiff re-alleges and incorporates by reference all preceding allegations, as if fully set forth herein.

-171. Defendant requires its customers, including Plaintiff and Class Members, to submit non-public PII in the ordinary course of providing its insurance services.

-172. Defendant gathered and stored the PII of Plaintiff and Class Members as part of its business of soliciting its services to its customers, which solicitations and services affect commerce.

-173. Plaintiff and Class Members entrusted Defendant with their PII with the understanding that Defendant would safeguard their information.

-174. Defendant had full knowledge of the sensitivity of the PII and the types of harm that Plaintiff and Class Members could and would suffer if the PII were wrongfully disclosed.

-175. By voluntarily undertaking and assuming the responsibility to collect and store this data, and in fact doing so, and sharing it and using it for commercial gain, Defendant had a duty of care to use reasonable means to secure and safeguard their computer property-and Class Members' PII held within it-to prevent disclosure of the information, and to safeguard the information from theft.
-Defendant's duty included a responsibility to implement processes by which they could detect a breach of its security systems in a reasonably expeditious period of time and to give prompt notice to those affected in the case of a data breach.
+- 170. Plaintiff re-alleges and incorporates by reference all of the allegations above, as if fully set forth herein. - 171.
+Defendant requires its customers, including Plaintiff and Class Members, to submit non-public PII in the ordinary course of providing its insurance services. - 172.
+Defendant gathered and stored the PII of Plaintiff and Class Members as part of its business of soliciting its services to its customers, which-solicitations and services affect commerce. - 173.
+Plaintiff and Class Members entrusted Defendant with their PII with the understanding that Defendant would safeguard their information. - 174.
+Defendant had full knowledge of the sensitivity of the PII and the types of harm that Plaintiff and Class Members could and would suffer if the PII were wrongfully disclosed. - 175.
+By voluntarily undertaking and assuming the responsibility to collect and store this data, and in fact doing so, and sharing it and using it for commercial gain, Defendant had a duty of care to use reasonable means to secure and safeguard their computer property-and Class Members' PII held within it-to prevent disclosure of the information, and to safeguard the information from theft.
+Defendant's duty included a responsibility to implement processes by which they could detect a breach of its security systems in a reasonably expeditious period of time and to give prompt notice to those affected in the case of a data breach. - 176.
+Defendant had a duty to employ reasonable security measures under Section 5 of the Federal Trade Commission Act, 15 U.S.C. § 45, which prohibits "unfair . . . practices in or affecting commerce," including, as interpreted and enforced by the FTC, the unfair practice of failing to use reasonable measures to protect confidential data.